 Population Health and Healthcare

-Population health is a vital concept in the field of healthcare since it takes a broader approach to health and wellness as opposed to traditional healthcare models.
-Through population health, healthcare providers can easily target health outcomes that a population needs using their determinants.
+Population or public health management is a vital concept in the field of healthcare since it takes a broader approach to health and wellness as opposed to traditional healthcare models.
+The healthcare providers can easily target health outcomes that a population needs using their determinants.

-In addition, population health allows healthcare providers to understand the health needs of their patients and communities, create personalized health plans, and implement health strategies that can improve the overall health outcomes of the population.
+In addition, it allows healthcare providers to understand the health needs of their patients and communities, create personalized health plans, and implement health strategies that can improve the overall health outcomes of the population.

 Here are some reasons why population health and healthcare are a perfect combination: